This post may contain paid links. If you make a purchase through links on our site, we may earn a commission.

 - 1 teaspoon cracked black pepper

 See our Cooking Conversions Chart for help converting measurements!

-- Heat the oil then saute the onions, garlic and paprika until softened (about 5 minutes).2 tablespoons vegetable oil, 4 cloves garlic, ½ medium red onion, 2 tablespoons sweet paprika
+- Heat oil in a skillet over medium heat.
+Saute onions, garlic, and paprika until softened, about 5 minutes.2 tablespoons vegetable oil, 4 cloves garlic, ½ medium red onion, 2 tablespoons sweet paprika

-- Add the onion mixture along with all the other ingredients to a blender.2 large fire roasted peppers, 6-7 Thai red chilis, ¼ cup sherry vinegar, 3 tablespoons lemon juice, Zest of one lemon, 2 teaspoons brown sugar, 4 teaspoons dried oregano, 1½ teaspoons salt, 1 teaspoon cracked black pepper
+- Add fire roasted peppers, Thai red chilis, sherry vinegar, lemon juice, lemon zest, brown sugar, dried oregano, salt, black pepper, and the sauteed onions and garlic to a blender.
+Blend until nearly smooth.2 large fire roasted peppers, 6-7 Thai red chilis, ¼ cup sherry vinegar, 3 tablespoons lemon juice, Zest of one lemon, 2 teaspoons brown sugar, 4 teaspoons dried oregano, 1½ teaspoons salt, 1 teaspoon cracked black pepper

 - Feel free to adjust the heat to your taste by adding more or less chili peppers.
 This Peri Peri sauce recipe is medium-hot.

 - When using fire roasted peppers from a jar, discard the liquid they came in.

 - You can used smoked paprika if you prefer.